vertica/VerticaPy/docs/source/user_guide_machine_learning_time_series.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_ml_table_ts_1.html

-The feature 'date' tells us that we should be working with a time series model.
-To do predictions on time series, we use previous values called 'lags'.
+The feature ``date`` tells us that we should be working with a time series model.
+To do predictions on time series, we use previous values called ``lags``.

 To help visualize the seasonality of forest fires, we'll draw some autocorrelation plots.